Changes could be coming to park in Williamsport after employee attacked

 Samuel Strothers lives near Flanigan Park and suggests having someone from the community help with security.

 "Someone that knows the kids.
-That way they can speak to the parents if there's a real problem,” said Strothers.
+That way, they can speak to the parents if there's a real problem," said Strothers.

-If you have information about Tuesday night's incident at Flanigan Park, you are asked to call the Alize Johnson Foundation or the Williamsport Police Department.
+If you have information about Tuesday night's incident at Flanigan Park, you are asked to call the Alize Johnson Foundation at (570) 666-3211 or the Williamsport Police Department at (570) 327-7560.